Parliamentary.ai

 Overview

-This bill amends the Mental Health Act 1983, focusing on improving care for individuals with mental disorders, particularly those with autism or learning disabilities.
-Key changes include clarifying grounds for detention and community treatment, strengthening patient rights, and enhancing after-care services.
+The Mental Health Bill [HL] amends the Mental Health Act 1983, focusing on improving care for individuals with mental disorders, particularly those with autism or learning disabilities.
+Key changes include clarifying grounds for detention and community treatment orders, strengthening patient rights, introducing care and treatment plans, and enhancing the role of nominated persons.

 Description